 lengthKind='delimited'

-: The property value represents a sequence of literal bytes or characters which represent data which appears in the data stream.
-The value type is a restriction of the XSD xs:token that further disallows the space character. must be used to express whitespace in a DFDL String Literal.
+DFDL string literal (Section 6.3.1): The property value represents a sequence of literal bytes or characters which represent data which appears in the data stream.
+The value type is a restriction of the XSD xs:token that further disallows the space character.
+DFDL entities must be used to express whitespace in a DFDL String Literal.

 Example: the dfdl:terminator property, which expresses characters or bytes to be found in the data stream to mark the termination of an element or model group instance.
 An example terminator might be: